With March and spirited St. Patrick's Day celebrations comes the onslaught of green foods and drinks.

 Make the shake:

-In a blender, combine vanilla ice cream, milk, and food coloring.
+In a blender, combine vanilla ice cream, milk, food coloring, and mint extract.
 Blend until smooth.

 Dress it up and serve: